Global Simmerring® Engineering

 Characterization of the Radial Shaft Seal

 A detailed examination of the seal provides information on its condition.
 For this purpose, optical, chemical as well as micro- and macromechanical changes (e.g. wear, hardening, etc.) are determined and evaluated.
 The goal is to obtain information on possible damage mechanisms and their causes by analyzing the condition of the seal.

 - Microscopic assessment of the seal condition

-- Measurement of dimensions and seal characteristics
+- Measurements of dimensions and sealing characteristics

 - Measurement of the International Rubber Hardness Degree (IRHD) according to DIN EN ISO 48

-- Mechanical µ-characteristics (Microindentor)
+- Mechanical µ-characteristic (microindentor)

 - Scanning Electron Microscopy & Energy Dispersive X-ray Spectroscopy (SEM-EDX)